-In the event of a school closure, The Manor is committed to providing continuity of education and pastoral care to its pupils and will do so through a process of Remote Teaching and Learning.
+In the event of a whole or partial school closure, The Manor is committed to providing continuity of education and pastoral care to its pupils and will do so through a process of Remote Teaching and Learning.
 Extensive Remote Teaching and Learning would apply particularly in a situation in which the school is closed for an extended period of time, but when a high proportion of pupils and staff are healthy, and able to work as normal from home.
-This policy does not apply in the event of short-term school closures (e.g. as a result of inclement weather) or a short-term pupil absence.
+This policy may apply in the event of short-term school closures (e.g. as a result of inclement weather) but does not apply in the case of a short-term pupil absence not connected to a national health alert.